-

 Zelenskyy: The Man Who Took on Putin Debuts on PBS

 “They will not break us.”–Ukrainian President Volodymyr Zelenskyy.
-If, like me, you’ve been anxious to find out more about the courageous Ukrainian president who, in just a few short weeks, has touched the hearts and minds of freedom lovers the … Continue reading
+If, like me, you’ve been anxious to find out more about the courageous Ukrainian president who has touched the hearts and minds of freedom lovers the world over, Zelenskyy: The Man Who … Continue reading

 Posted in Film, Politics, TV